nqminds/OpenWRTDocs/README.md

 Press "Upload Archive"

-Reconnect again to Linkit_Smart_7688_1C42E1 if it losses connection.
+Reconnect again to Linkit_Smart_7688_1C42E1 if it losses connection WiFi.

 ## Configure WiFi ##
 LogIn into the shell with: ssh root@192.168.100.1